 Late in 1988, the Commission formed a working group of private defense attorneys "to develop for the Commission's consideration a set of practical principles for sentencing organizations."
 This attorney working group met biweekly and attended commission meetings and briefings.
-94 In May of 1989, the attorney working group "submitted to the Commission its 'Recommendations Regarding Criminal Penalties for Organizations."
+In May of 1989, the attorney working group "submitted to the Commission its 'Recommendations Regarding Criminal Penalties for Organizations."
 The working group asserted that "organizational sanctions should serve dual purposes": "to punish for violations of societal norms" and to "serve a deterrence purpose . . . [by] provid[ing] incentives for organizations to take optimal steps to prevent crimes."
-As a result, the working group identified a number of factors that should ameliorate the criminal fine amount, including "if an organization maintained"
+As a result, the working group identified a number of factors that should ameliorate the criminal fine amount, including "if an organization maintained and enforced effective policies and practices reasonably designed to prevent crimes and if the illegal conduct was unknown (and reasonably unknown) by high-level management."